Myanmar Water Festival and Burmese New Year Tour

 • Today our boat tour will begin with a visit to the market, which rotates locations every five days and where hill tribe people dressed in colourful, traditional outfits barter for goods and produce.

-• We continue our sightseeing in Inle Lake, manoeuvering by boat though long, scenic channels.
+• We continue our sightseeing in Inle Lake, manoeuvring by boat though long, scenic channels.
 We will visit the fascinating village of Indein, with its complex of ancient shrines and stupas and walk though exotic colonnades of stairways and shop stalls.

 Afternoon